Ángela Nzambi

-Ángela María Nzambi Bakale (born October 7, 1971), is a writer, feminist and human rights activist from Equatorial Guinea based in Valencia, Spain.
+Ángela María Nzambi Bakale (born 7 October 1971) is an Equatorial Guinean writer, feminist and human rights activist based in Valencia, Spain.
 She has published three books: Ngulsi (2012), Biyaare (2015) and Mayimbo (2019); the later receiving the International Justo Bolekia Boleká Prize for African Literature in 2019.

 Biography

 Ángela Nzambi was born in Lia, a suburb of Bata in Equatorial Guinea.
-She studied at Carlos Lwnga High School in Bata and Rey Malabo High School in Malabo.
+She studied at Carlos Lwanga High School in Bata and Rey Malabo High School in Malabo.
 She started her higher education at the National School of Agriculture (ENA) in Malabo, and then moved to the University of Valencia to study Business Science.
 Subsequently, she spent time in Houston at the University of St. Thomas for a course entitled “Literacy Initiative for Today”.

+She is the daughter of Fortunato Nzambi Machinde, who was Minister of State for Education, First Vice President of the Senate in the last legislature, and Vice President of the MAO, collaborating with the dictatorial regime of Guinea.

 She currently works as manager of volunteering and impact for the NGO Spanish Commission for Refugee Assistance (CEAR).
 She is also a member of the Citizen Council of the Valencian branch of the Podemos political party.